-One of the most important topics for new Japanese learners is は vs. が.
-It is, of course, equally important when they get omitted.
+One of the hardest things for new Japanese learners is knowing when to use specific particles, especially は vs. が.

 Use This Simple Rule to Distinguish Between は and が

 We can answer the question of when to use ga or wa with one big step: identifying whether you want to put an emphasis on the subject of the sentence or not.

 There’s a simple rule that can help you do that: